 Natural pools don’t necessarily need to use traditional pool filter systems because they have a natural filtration area with soil, gravel, sand, etc. That said, many natural swimming pools also use pond filters to clean the water more effectively, especially at the start of the season.
 Most pond filters cost around $1,500 to $2,000, but this doesn’t account for the installation costs.

 The good news is that natural swimming ponds don’t require a lot of regular maintenance or expenses compared to a traditional pool.
 Once you’ve got your pool completely installed and operational, maintaining it is relatively cost-effective.
 You might need to replace floating plants on a semi-regular basis or add more zooplankton to your pool, but other than that, there’s not much you need to spend your money on, since the pool doesn’t require chemicals.

 Unfortunately, the expenses don’t stop there.
 While materials and equipment make up most of your bill, you’ll still need to account for permits, labor, and construction costs.

-Keep in mind that not all pool contractors are willing to build natural pools or are familiar with the concept.
-If your options are limited, you might not have a lot of opportunities to shop around for the cheapest labor.
+Natural swimming pools are not nearly as common as traditional chlorine or saltwater pools.
+So, most pool contractors won’t be willing to build natural pools or may be unfamiliar with the concept.
+So, if your options are limited, you might not have a lot of opportunities to shop around for the cheapest labor.